Let’s start by explaining what a blue iron pan is and why it can be your greatest ally for baking a pizza in a pan.

 - First remove the rust, old scorch, and impurities with very fine coach sandpaper until you get to the shiny metal.

 - Clean up perfectly with a dry cloth or kitchen paper and repeat the burn all over again.
-The pan will lose some of its dark color but will become fully functional again.
+The pan will lose some of its dark color, but it will return to perfect functionality.

 Frequently asked questions